matej2/django-template/README.md

 # Instructions

 This project is a template, you can use it to start your own project.
-If you cannot use template, try the following:
+If you cannot use template, clone repo locally and add another git remote.

-1. Close repo locally
+Run server: `pipenv run python manage.py runserver`

-2. Add another git remote
+To create a superuser: `pipenv run python manage.py createsuperuser`

 Before deployment, check for TODOs, they mark what needs to be changed / updated.
 Privacy policy is just an example and it is not meant to be legally binding.